-The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to each publicly trusted Root Certificate.
+The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates, specifically Client or Server Authentication certificates, that chain up to each publicly trusted Root Certificate.
 At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.